anyatokar/mfte-seattle/README.md

 This web application helps people find rent-reduced housing by mapping buildings that participate in Seattle's MFTE (Multifamily Tax Exemption) program.

-It currently supports ~3,000 monthly active users.
+It currently supports 3,000 monthly active users on average.

 **New!** A feature that allows building managers to add real-time availability using a manager portal has been deployed (but not yet advertised).